Creating

 Do you need a pitch line in your query?

-There’s a lot of advice out there that says open your query with your pitch.
+There’s a lot of advice that says open your query with your pitch.
 Personally, I think a pitch in a query is like introducing yourself after you’ve been introduced.
 A query and a pitch do the same thing, just in different formats.
-Save the space for a great few paragraphs that describe your novel.
+Save the space for a few great paragraphs that describe your novel.
 The one-line pitch is more for those elevator encounters and when folks ask you what the book is about.
 Opinions are mixed here, so if you want to open your query with your pitch line, feel free.
 But you don’t have to.
 There’s just as much advice about jumping right to the hook as starting with a pitch.

 Whatever you choose, being able to describe your novel in one sentence is a skill you’ll find valuable the entire life of the book.